zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

     ![](images/interpreter_bindings.png)

     The available interpreter bindings are:
-    - `%sql` - To call the SQL interpreter and run SQL statements
+    - `%sql`&mdash;To call the SQL interpreter and run SQL statements
-    - `%script` - To call and run PL/SQL scripts
+    - `%script`&mdash;To call and run PL/SQL scripts
-    - `%md` - To call the Markdown interpreter and generate static html from Markdown plain text
+    - `%md`&mdash;To call the Markdown interpreter and generate static html from Markdown plain text
-    - `%python` - To call the Python interpreter and run Python scripts
+    - `%python`&mdash;To call the Python interpreter and run Python scripts

 2. To connect to the Python interpreter, type `%python` at the top of a new paragraph in your notebook.
    You are now ready to run Python scripts in your notebook.

 3. To use OML4Py module, you must import the oml module.
-Type the following Python command to import the   oml module, and click the run icon.
+Type the following Python command to import the `oml` module, and click the run icon.
 Alternatively, you can press Shift+Enter keys to run the notebook.

     ```
     %python